Bob Starr (wrestler): Early career (1988–1990)

 Originally from Malibu Beach, California, Starr moved with his family to Baltimore where he would spend most of his childhood.
-Baltimore was a major wrestling town at this time with monthly visits from the "Big 3", the American Wrestling Association, the National Wrestling Alliance and the World Wrestling Federation.
+Baltimore was a major wrestling town at this time with monthly visits from the "Big 3", the American Wrestling Association, the National Wrestling Alliance, and the World Wrestling Federation.
 It was during the mid-1980s, searching for cartoons to watch while snowed in at his home, that Starr came across a televised wrestling match of Paul Orndorff and Roddy Piper "[beating] the hell out of each other".
 He soon became an avid wrestling fan and, while attending Dundalk High School, began training to be a pro wrestler after meeting "Bad Boy" Ricky Lawless.
-He would be part of the same class which produced Axl Rotten and Joey Maggs.
+He would be part of the same class that produced Axl Rotten and Joey Maggs.

-When Lawless was murdered after four months into his training, Starr continued on at the Baltimore Monster Factory before making his professional debut in 1988.
+When Lawless was murdered four months into his training, Starr continued at the Baltimore Monster Factory before making his professional debut in 1988.
 His first match took place on September 18 of that year against Tim Tyson at the Langley Air Force Base fieldhouse in Hampton, Virginia.
-He spent the next several years wrestling in a number of regional and independent promotions including All Star Wrestling, the Atlantic States Wrestling Alliance, Mario Savoldi's International Championship Wrestling, Universal Independent Wrestling, and the Virginia Wrestling Alliance.
+He spent the next several years wrestling in several regional and independent promotions including All Star Wrestling, the Atlantic States Wrestling Alliance, Mario Savoldi's International Championship Wrestling, Universal Independent Wrestling, and the Virginia Wrestling Alliance.
 He wrestled one of his first major opponents, Axl Rotten, at the ASWA's "Wrestling Fury" supercard in 1990.